JEVBR/iCasei/README.md

 # README

 This README is about how to run this application.
-The apllication is to satisfy a challenge of iCasei
+The application is to satisfy a challenge of iCasei

 * Ruby version: